Degree Program Overview

-The Bachelor of Science in animal science with minor in wildlife ecology is ideal for students who enjoy being outdoors, consider themselves environmentalists or conservationists, and would like to ensure that wild animals and humans live in harmony in their shared environments.
+The Bachelor of Science in Animal Science with minor in Conservation Biology is ideal for students who enjoy being outdoors, consider themselves environmentalists or conservationists, and would like to ensure that wild animals and humans live in harmony in their shared environments.

 Minor in Wildlife Management

-The Bachelor of Science in animal science with minor in wildlife management is ideal for students who enjoy the outdoors, interacting with nature, and are interested in the production and management of wildlife.
+The Bachelor of Science in Animal Science with minor in wildlife management is ideal for students who enjoy the outdoors, interacting with nature, and are interested in the production and management of wildlife in both extensive and intensive management systems.

 Student Groups